linq2js/reslot/packages/reslot/readme.md

 const delay = (ms) => new Promise((resolve) => setTimeout(resolve, ms));

 const App = () => {
+  // Assuming that we want to render a counter whose initial value is 0.
+In reslot, it means
+  // we need to define a counter slot for it.

+  // Step 1: Register a rendering slot with the initial value of 0 by calling useSlot(0).
+It will
+  // return a tuple of utility functions:
+  // + counterSlot(): use it to mark a slot in this parent component.
-  const [counterSlot, updateCounterSlot] = useSlot(0);
+  // + updateCounterSlot(): use it to trigger a re-rendering of all marked slots within this parent component. const [counterSlot, updateCounterSlot] = useSlot(0);

+  // Step 2: Define when a slot re-rendering will be triggered.
+For example, in our case slots will be re-rendered
+  // when the Increment button is clicked. const handleIncrement = () =>
-  // update slot function can retrieve async value or async function as an argument const handleIncrement = () =>
-    updateCounterSlot((prev) => delay(2000).then(() => prev + 1));
+    // update slot function can retrieve async value or async function as an argument updateCounterSlot((prev) => delay(2000).then(() => prev + 1));

   return (
     <>
       <BigDataTable />
-      {/* show loading indicator when slot is updating, you can use an overload slot(render, fallback) to customize rendering */}
+      {
+        // Step 3: Mark slots.
+For example, in our case, the counter slot is only the changing counter value.
+        // Also note that it is possible to customize rendering using this overload counterSlot(render, fallback),
+        // such as showing a loading indicator when the slot is being updated in our example.
+      }
       <h1>Counter: {counterSlot(<div>Loading...</div>)}</h1>
       <button onClick={handleIncrement}>Increment</button>
     </>